pypeit/PypeIt/doc/wave_calib.rst

           clip = False
           use_continuum = True

-Note that if you are using a multislit instrument, you may achieve better results by instead setting use_continuum=False.
+For a multislit observation, you should keep clip=False, and change use_continuum=True to use_continuum=False.

 Automated Algorithms
 ====================